scottdiddy/sal-app/README.md

 ## Todo:
 * Create Product and Merchant models.
 Merchant models will have the Merchant id and all the associated SKU id.
 That is a merchant and all his/her products.
 * Initialize middlewares:
-  - Header Validator - checks the supplied merchant id.
-  - Body Validator - checks the incoming request body.
+  - Body Validator - checks the incoming request body and ensuresn certain fields are present.
 * Define controllers for each routes:
-  - Add product by merchant.
+  - Create a product.
   - Display all products listed by a merchant.
-  - Create a product.
   - Edit a product.
   - Delete an existing product.
 * Similarly define all services for each routes that performs the actual work.